apache/arrow/docs/source/cpp/api/utilities.rst

 These types provide relationships between Arrow types at compile time. :cpp:type:`TypeTraits` maps Arrow DataTypes to other types, and :cpp:type:`CTypeTraits ` maps C types to Arrow types.

-..
-TODO: Table of Arrow type and ctype?

 TypeTraits
 ----------